UriBaynesay/Mail-Frontend/README.md

-# Gmail Clone
+# Mail

-This project is a Gmail clone using React, Node and MongoDB
+This app is using React and Sass for

-## Description

-This directory will house the frontend part of the project